GLOBAL MARKETS-Stocks set to snap 9-week winning streak on interest rate rethink | Headlines

 GLOBAL MARKETS-Stocks set to snap 9-week winning streak on interest rate rethink

-Futures tracking the tech-focused Nasdaq 100 dipped 0.4%.
-Caution was weighing on markets after euro zone inflation data on Friday showed prices in the currency bloc rose 2.9% year-on-year in December, up from 2.4% in November, easing pressure on the European Central Bank (ECB) to start cutting borrowing costs from record highs.
+The jobless rate held steady at 3.7%, with most forecasters having expected it would rise, creating new concerns for investors that the Fed's long battle against inflation may have further to run.
+Euro zone inflation data on Friday showed prices in the currency bloc rose 2.9% year-on-year in December, up from 2.4% in November and potentially creating less urgency for the European Central Bank to start cutting borrowing costs from record highs.

-Global equities were on course to snap a nine-week winning streak, government bonds sold off, and the dollar was poised for its strongest weekly advance since mid-May, as bets on aggressive central bank rate cuts were rolled back.
-MSCI's broadest index of global stocks dipped 0.3%, heading for a 2% decline this week and its biggest weekly drop since late October.
+Global equities were on course to snap a nine-week winning streak, the dollar surged and government bonds sold off as traders rolled back expectations of central bank rate cuts.
+Data on Friday showed the U.S. jobs market was surprisingly robust in December and that euro zone inflation climbed, sending MSCI’s broadest index of world stocks 0.3% lower and heading for a 2.1% decline this week.

-Europe's Stoxx 600 index sank 0.9% and government bond yields in the euro zone and United States rose sharply as prices of the interest rate-sensitive debt securities fell.
-The gloom looked set to spread to Wall Street later in the session, with futures indicating the S&P share index would open 0.2% lower, now firmly on course for its first weekly decline since October.
-Futures tracking the tech-focused Nasdaq 100 dipped 0.4%.
+The U.S. dollar index, which measures the currency against a basket of six major peers, added 0.7% to 102.72.
+Futures trading also tipped the U.S. S&P 500 share index and the tech-focused Nasdaq 100 to drop around 0.5% in early New York dealings.
+Europe's Stoxx 600 index fell 1.1%.

-Germany's 10-year bund yield rose 7 bps to 2.17% on Friday, on track to end the week 14 bp higher in its largest weekly rise since mid October.
-The U.S. dollar index, which measures the currency against a basket of six major peers, added 0.3% to 102.72.
-For the week, it is up 1.34%.
+The New Year’s hangover for equity markets came after a blistering rally at the end of 2023 based on expectations that the U.S. Federal Reserve would cut interest rates six times this year, alongside significant easing by the European Central Bank.
+“The data right now is not suggesting rate cuts are imminent,” said Jason Da Silva, global investment strategy director at Arbuthnot Latham.

-In Asia, Japan's Nikkei bucked the downtrend for global equities, bouncing 0.3% as exporters got a boost from a weaker yen.
-The dollar rose 0.4% to 145.2 yen.
-A deadly New Year's Day earthquake on Japan's coast has also forced off the table wagers that the Bank of Japan might tighten monetary policy this month.
+Elswhere in markets, Japan's Nikkei added 0.3% as exporters got a boost from a weaker yen.
+A deadly New Year's Day earthquake on Japan's sea coast has also forced wagers for the ultra-dovish Bank of Japan to tighten monetary policy this month off the table.

-Elsewhere, gold slipped 0.3% to $2,037 per ounce, on track for a 1.3% weekly slide.
-Oil markets remained volatile, as expectations of weak demand from China clashed with concerns about Red Sea supply disruptions following attacks on ships by Yemen's Iran-backed Houthis.
-Brent crude futures were last up 0.9% at $78.28 per barrel, after settling down 0.8% overnight.
+Gold slipped 0.2% to $2,039 per ounce, on track for a 1.1% weekly slide.
+Oil markets remained volatile on Friday as expectations of weak demand from China clashed with concerns about Red Sea supply disruptions following attacks on ships by Yemen's Iran-backed Houthis.
+Brent crude futures were most recently up 1.3% at $78.18 per barrel, after settling down 0.8% overnight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)